wimols/wimols.github.io/_posts/1956-05-03-life-part-three.md

 - Origin of life
 ---

-The most pessimistic probability calculation tells us that there are numerous candidates.
+<span style="color: red;">The most pessimistic probability calculation tells us that there are numerous candidates.
 Two criteria are used: Can we go there and is it habitable?
 Especially the first criterion is insoluble.
-So there may be a planet B, but for us it is not going to be a viable alternative.
+So there may be a planet B, but for us it is not going to be a viable alternative.</span>

 # Something about an Earth 2.0.